LandscapeGeoinformatics/geopython-ut-2018/source/lessons/L4/reclassify.rst

 Here we are "casting" the String-based value, which happens to be a number, to be interpreted as an actula numeric data type.
 Using the  ``int()`` function.
 This can go wrong if the String cannot be interpreted as a number, and we should be more defensive.

-Now we can merge/join the legend dateframe into ourcorine landuse dataframe:
+Now we can merge/join the legend dateframe into our corine landuse dataframe:

 .. ipython:: python